Adjoint inverse design of a quantum emitter light extractor#

 # Compute gradient and current objective function value.

-beta_i = i//iter_steps + beta_min
+beta_i = i // iter_steps + beta_min

 (value, gradient), data = obj_grad(params, beta=beta_i, step_num=(i + 1))

-sim_data_i, mode_power_i, dip_power_i, penalty_val_i = [data[0]]+[dat._value for dat in data[1:]]
+sim_data_i, mode_power_i, dip_power_i, penalty_val_i = [data[0]] + [

 # Outputs.